maziac/DeZog/documentation/ReverseEngineeringUsage.md

 It is parsed by DeZog like other list files.
 DeZog takes the label names from it and associates them with the address for that line.

-Please note that you can also specify several entires with different paths or you can use a glob pattern to address several files in one entry.
+Please note that you can also specify several entries with different paths or you can use a glob pattern to address several files in one entry.

 ## Addresses